One of Us (Lost): On the Island

 Juliet explains that Ethan kept a stash of the serum at a nearby drop point.
 She goes out into the jungle and retrieves the serum, but Sayid and Sawyer have followed her, and they want answers.
 Juliet tells them there is no time, and realizing they are not going to budge, she stands up to them and says she finds it interesting that they are the camp's moral police, considering their violent pasts.
 She takes the serum back to the beach and gives it to Jack.
 He warns her that if anything happens to Claire, he will not be able to protect her against the will of the survivors any longer and she would be alone, to which Juliet states that she already is.
 At the camp, Claire wakes up.
 She is feeling and looking much better.
 Juliet is now on the path to being trusted by the survivors.
 Jack brings her supplies to set up her tent area and tells her eventually everyone will need answers.
 Juliet asks why Jack trusts her and does not ask for answers.
 He says because when the submarine exploded, he saw in her eyes that she wanted to get off this island more than anything.
 That makes her "one of us".
 Later, while setting up her shelter and remembering her last conversation with Ben, Juliet looks around the camp and ties a final double knot as Jack smiles at her.

 Production

 "One of Us" was the nineteenth episode directed by Jack Bender.
 It was written by Carlton Cuse and Drew Goddard; the pair had never before collaborated on an episode.

 As usual, the scenes on the beach (the survivors camp) were shot at Oahu's Papa'iloa Beach, while the island scenes were actually filmed at the Waialua Mauka Ranches.
 The Mittelos secure building exterior scenes were shot at the Honolulu Advertiser Production and Distribution Building.
 Most of the scenes displaying the Others' camp were shot at the Hawaii Film Studio, with the exception of the barracks which were filmed at YMCA Camp Erdman.
-The inside of the submarine was filmed inside the SS-287 which is located at the USS Arizona Memorial.
-Once again, the song "Downtown" by Petula Clark was used in flashbacks; it was already used in the earlier episode "A Tale of Two Cities".
+The inside of the submarine was filmed inside the USS Bowfin at the USS Arizona Memorial in Pearl Harbor, Hawaii.

+The song "Downtown" by Petula Clark appears in flashbacks.
+It had previously appeared in the season 3 premier, "A Tale of Two Cities".